saultr/project_1_finding_lane_lines/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

 One potential shortcoming would be what would happen when no lines are detected for a lot of frames.
-In this case I discard that frames and use the information from the previous ones but it can be lead to errors if the number of noisy frames is too high.
+In this case I discard that frames and use the information from the previous ones but it can lead to errors if the number of noisy frames is too high.

 Another shortcoming could be if the camera mount is offseted differently.
 New polygon mask values should be set, it is not self adapting.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to discard the points from the linear regression that are above standard deviation to remove noise and performe it again.
+A possible improvement would be to discard the points from the linear regression that are above standard deviation to remove noise and after performe the linear regresion again.

 Another potential improvement could be to reprogram the code into classes to be more clear and reusable.